Beet Sugar –

 Therefore, on a molecular level, white sugar from sugar beets and cane sugar are identical and can be used in the same way for further processing end products.
 Since sugar cane and sugar beet produce sucrose in large quantities, they are the primary source of sugar production.

-Reducing sugar is, therefore, not necessarily a straightforward affair since sugar substitutes, for example, do not automatically possess the same properties as sugar.
+Reducing sugar in foods is, therefore, not necessarily a straightforward affair since sugar substitutes, for example, do not automatically possess the same properties as sugar.
 Consequently, it is crucial to consider the following properties in product development or reformulation, as they also determine the consumer’s taste perception and acceptance of a food product.
 Sugar (sucrose) is a sweetener derived from a natural source.

 The general sensory “sweetness” property is based on sugar, and the sweetening power of other sweeteners is always measured in comparison with pure sugar solutions.
 Beet sugar sucrose was established as the reference with a value of 1 of the relative sweetness range.
 This must be considered, for example, when reducing sugar or replacing sugar, as other sweeteners are often much more intense.

 As a carbohydrate energy source (17 kJ/g, 4 kcal/g) in a balanced diet, sugar is an important nutrient.
 A diet that includes sugar helps replenish the body’s carbohydrate reserves.
 These serve as a rapidly available source of energy, especially during physical exercise and sports.